Nitrokey/nitrokey-documentation/x230/system-update.md

 ![img3](./images/nitropad-system-update/3.jpeg)

 4. Now insert the Nitrokey if this is not already the case and confirm with Enter.
 Then you must enter the User PIN of the Nitrokey (default: 123456).
 You will not see the characters you typed in on the screen.

-Important: Heads expects an English keyboard layout, on which e.g. "y" and "z" are swapped in comparison to the German keyboard layout.
+  **Important**: Heads expects an English keyboard layout, on which e.g. "y" and "z" are swapped in comparison to the German keyboard layout.
 If you agree with the default selection (which is written in capital letter) you can also simply confirm by pressing Enter.

 ```
 Please confirm that your GPG card is inserted [Y/n]: